ai2cm/fv3net/workflows/diagnostics_to_zarr/README.md

 environment is using that version.
 For dataflow jobs, a custom setup.py is provided which pins this exact version.

-The example scripts `submit_local.sh` and `submit_job.sh` are provided for local and Dataflow jobs, respectively.

 Call signature for pipeline:
 ```
 $ python -m fv3net.pipelines.diagnostics_to_zarr -h